+- accounts payable and accrual liabilities

+- dividends payable

 - trade and other payables;

 - loans and borrowings; and

 - acquisition obligations.

 A financial liability is derecognized when the associated obligation is discharged or cancelled or expires.
 When an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as the derecognition of the original liability and the recognition of a new liability.
-The difference in the respective carrying amounts is recognized in the statement of comprehensive income.
+The difference in the respective carrying amounts is recognized in the statements of comprehensive income (loss).